wultra/wultra-docs/docs/blog/Introducing-Activation-Spawn/Activation-Spawn-on-iOS.md

 import WultraActivationSpawn
 import WultraDeviceFingerprint

-// Create activator with fingerprint generator.
+// Create transporter with fingerprint generator.
 This needs to be the same as in
 // the app that will receive the deep link. mainAppSecret is the pre-shared
-// value specific for the main app. secondaryAppSecret is a pre-shared value
-// specific for the secondary app. let activator: WASActivator do {
+// value specific for the main app. let transporter: WASTransporter do {
-    let generator = try DeviceFingerprintGenerator.stable(forVendor: false, withAdditionalData: mainAppSecret, validFor: 10) activator = WASActivator(generator: generator, sharedInfo: secondaryAppSecret)
+    let generator = try DeviceFingerprintGenerator.stable(forVendor: false, withAdditionalData: mainAppSecret, validFor: 10) transporter = WASTransporter(generator: generator)
 } catch {
     // activator failed to create fingerprint generator return
 }

+// app is WASApplication
-// app is `WASApplication` retrieved from `localSpawnActivationList` (or it can be manually created)
+// data is activation data retrieved from `retrieveActivationData` call
-// data is activation data retrieved from `getActivationCode` call activator.activate(application: app, with: data) { result in
+// secondaryAppSecret is a pre-shared value specific for the secondary app. transporter.transport(data: data, to: app, with: secondaryAppSecret) { result in
     switch result {
     case .success:
         // activation data transported to the other app